-Management has prepared value-in-use calculations in assessing the recoverable amount of the goodwill and cost of investment.
-The shortfall of the recoverable amount against the carrying amount of the assets is recognised as impairment losses.
-Value-in-use calculations are based on cash flow forecasts, which requires management to make significant judgement and estimates relating to, amongst others, budgeted gross margin, revenue, terminal growth rate and discount rate relevant to the asset.
-The impact of COVID-19 pandemic has further elevated the level of estimation uncertainty in making estimates on the budgeted gross margin, revenue and the terminal growth rate.
+An annual impairment assessment was performed on the goodwill arising from acquisition of MPG Group where the recoverable amount of MPG Group as a CGU is estimated.
+Management has concluded that the cost of investment relating to Mech-Power Generator Pte Ltd continues to demonstrate indicator of impairment and accordingly, prepared the value-in-use ("VIU") calculations for the MPG Group CGU.
+VIU calculations are based on cash flow forecasts, which requires management to make significant judgement and estimates relating to, amongst others, budgeted gross margin, revenue, terminal growth rate and discount rate relevant to the asset.
+The shortfall in the recoverable amount against the carrying amount of the goodwill and cost of investment is recognised as impairment loss.
+The economic uncertainty arising from the COVID-19 pandemic has further elevated the level of estimation uncertainty in making these estimates.
+Accordingly, we have assessed this to be a key audit matter.